 + PRO: Short working hours

 Norwegians work 7.5 hours per day and generally no more.
-It’s not expected that employees will answer emails or work in the evenings or on weekends, and they don't usually expect others to.
+You are not expected to answer emails or work in the evenings or on weekends.

 + PRO: Holidays

-If on a local working contract, expats will enjoy five weeks of holidays per year, in addition to the few national holidays throughout the year.
+If on a local working contract, you’ll enjoy five weeks of leave per year, in addition to the national holidays throughout the year.
+These generous holiday allowances are part of Norway’s strong emphasis on work-life balance, which consistently ranks among the best in Europe.

 + PRO: Big company perks